 You must submit your completed essay to firstname.lastname@example.org before 9am on 9th November.

 Late submissions will not be considered.

 Below are three short film clips in French, Spanish and German.

 Please watch the video clip relating to the language(s) you are studying.
-You then need to write a two-page essay in size 12 font in response to one of the following questions:
+You then need to write a two-page essay in size 12 font (in English) in response to one of the following questions:

 What does this clip tell you about power?

 What does this clip tell you about social justice?